symfony/symfony-docs/components/http_kernel/introduction.rst

     information is typically placed on the ``Request`` via the ``RouterListener``).
     This string is then transformed into a PHP callable by doing the following:

-    a) The ``AcmeDemoBundle:Default:index`` format of the ``_controller`` key is changed to another string that contains the full class and method name of the controller by following the convention used in Symfony2 - e.g.
+    #.
+The ``AcmeDemoBundle:Default:index`` format of the ``_controller`` key
+       is changed to another string that contains the full class and method name of the controller by following the convention used in Symfony2 - e.g.
        ``Acme\DemoBundle\Controller\DefaultController::indexAction``.
 This transformation
        is specific to the :class:`Symfony\\Bundle\\FrameworkBundle\\Controller\\ControllerResolver`
        sub-class used by the Symfony2 Framework.

-    b) A new instance of your controller class is instantiated with no constructor arguments.
+    #.
+A new instance of your controller class is instantiated with no
+       constructor arguments.

-    c) If the controller implements :class:`Symfony\\Component\\DependencyInjection\\ContainerAwareInterface`,
+    #.
+If the controller implements :class:`Symfony\\Component\\DependencyInjection\\ContainerAwareInterface`,
        ``setContainer`` is called on the controller object and the container is passed to it.
 This step is also specific to the  :class:`Symfony\\Bundle\\FrameworkBundle\\Controller\\ControllerResolver` sub-class used by the Symfony2 Framework.

        There are also a few other variations on the above process (e.g. if you're registering your controllers as services).

 .. _component-http-kernel-kernel-controller: